365 WAYS TO DECLUTTER YOUR HOME IN 365 DAYS

 - Cleaning products you bought but never use

-- Scarves you never use
+- Scarves you never wear

-- Ornaments on the shelves you don’t really like
+- Ornaments on the shelves you don’t really like but still dust around

 - Anything on your bedside table that you don’t need for that night